manojrathor08/book_recommender/README.md

 ## Acknowledgments
 ### Pre-trained Sentence-BERT model used:
-- all-MiniLM-L6-v2
+- Pre-trained SBERT Model: all-MiniLM-L6-v2
+- Faiss: A library for efficient similarity searches.

 ### Libraries used:
 - pandas: For data manipulation.
 - numpy: For numerical operations.
-- sentence-transformers: For loading pre-trained embeddings.
+- sentence-transformers: For loading pre-trained models.
 - scikit-learn: For cosine similarity calculation.
+- Faiss: A library for efficient similarity searches.